mfarache/jekyll-now/_posts/2019-11-11-Micronaut-Cqrs-Kafka-microservices.md

 docker network create app-tier --driver bridge
 ```

-We will use that networkso kafka can see the zookeeper server just using the name we declared while starting it.
+We will use that network so Kafka can see our Zookeeper server just using the name we declared while starting it.

 Start our Zookeeper instance:
 ```bash